 Finishing maple syrup on the stovetop is the very last step in the maple syrup process!
 Learn how to do it here!

-Finishing your maple syrup indoors is the time period where all your hard work pays off, or everything goes very wrong.
+Making real maple syrup is not for the faint of heart.
+It does take a lot of work, but the finishing process for your homemade maple syrup is the best part because it’s the time period where all your hard work pays off, or everything goes very wrong.
 Fortunately, I’ve never burned my syrup yet.
 BUT I’m completely committed to staying right by it the whole time so no catastrophe overtakes it!
 I’d recommend the same for you.

 canned maple syrup